What is the gig economy? A simple guide to how it works in 2026

 Now that we know how the system works, let’s look at the pros and cons of these jobs.

-Some regions are starting to improve worker protection.
+Some regions are starting to improve protection for independent contractors.
 They’re setting clearer laws on minimum wage, transparency, and employee benefits for gig economy workers.
 Platforms offering fair income formulas and open algorithms lead the way toward a more balanced labor market.

-Forecasts show the gig economy reaching roughly US$582 billion by 2025, with some projections estimating more than US$2.17 trillion by 2034.
-According to the International Labour Organization (ILO), digital labour platforms are increasingly reshaping how work is organised worldwide.
+Forecasts show the gig economy reaching roughly US$674.13 billion by 2026, with some projections estimating more than US$2522.37 trillion by 2035.
+According to the International Labour Organization (ILO), the labor market and digital platforms are increasingly reshaping how work is organised worldwide.
 That includes low-income regions, too.

 We’re seeing three key changes: